 - Support handover – implementation signed off and site handover to support.

-Depending on the complexity of your business an implementation MYOB Advanced or MYOB Exo can take between two and four months.
-Momentum have many years’ experience in implementing MYOB Advanced and MYOB Exo and can help you take your business to the next level.
-If you would like a free business review or a demonstration of the software, call us on 07 5479 1877 or get in touch here.
+Depending on the complexity of your business an ERP implementation can take up to 3 months or more to complete.
+Momentum have many years’ experience in implementing ERP software and can help you take your business to the next level.
+If you would like a free business review or a demonstration of our ERP solution, call us on 07 5479 1877 or get in touch here.